Current Environment: Production

 Alex Taylor, PsyD, led research on a Provider and Payor Quality Initiative (PPQI) grant study to review the management of minor blunt head trauma in children at tertiary care centers, given that relatively few children have traumatic brain injury (TBI) and even fewer require acute interventions.
 Based on findings of the study, the team proposed a three-pronged approach to decreasing the cost of care of these children and reducing the exposure to radiation from computed tomography (CT), while enhancing the quality of care.

-• to implement an evidence-based guideline (EBG) for initial CT decision-making for children presenting to the ED with minor blunt head trauma
+• To implement an evidence-based guideline (EBG) for initial CT decision-making for children presenting to the ED with minor blunt head trauma

-• to implement an EBG for management of children with isolated skull fractures and to describe variability in current management
+• To implement an EBG for management of children with isolated skull fractures and to describe variability in current management

-• to design a collaborative care model between Boston Children’s Hospital and primary care providers in community-based networks to coordinate and improve the care for children diagnosed with concussion
+• To design a collaborative care model between Boston Children’s Hospital and primary care providers in community-based networks to coordinate and improve the care for children diagnosed with concussion

 Laboratory studies